 Land Tax Reform

 A land value tax is a progressive tax, in that the tax burden falls on titleholders in proportion to the value of locations, the ownership of which is highly correlated with overall wealth and income.

-To date the Woodhaven Trust has funded a report entitled “Taxing Land, Not Investment” The paper focused on reforming business rates – replacing it with a Commercial Landowner Levy.
+The Woodhaven Trust funded a report, Taxing Land, Not Investment, which focused on reforming business rates and replacing it with a Commercial Landowner Levy.
 The paper received supportive coverage in the press, notably the FT, Daily Mail, The Sun, The Economist.